karchern/network_connectivity_queries/README.md

 - Configure `ko_metabolite_map.csv` with your pairings of interest.
 You can add comment lines for readability, which will be ignored by the script.
 - `python network_queries/main.py query-shortest-distances --ko_metabolite_csv ko_metabolite_map.csv`
+  - Program will issue a warning if a given pairing was _never_ found - this could be because a path does no exist or because either KO or metabolite were misspelt.

+# Finding (direct) neighbors of KOs/metabolites
+- Configure `seeds.txt`.
+Should be a 1-column file containing seed nodes.
+Can be KOs, metabolites, or both.
+- abc
+  - Programm will issue a warning should a seed be found in no network.

+I've tried writing this such that extending this to neighbors of neighbors (and so on) should be trivial (should actually work straight out of the box)